 Why Does My Husky Keep Escaping?

 A short walk around the block isn’t usually going to cut it for a husky because they love to run and explore.
-On average, a husky needs around 2 hours of exercise per day.
+On average, a husky needs around 2 hours of exercise per day to tire them out.

 Lack of Social Interactions